 We also note that in the pN and NRTidal models the tidal correction to the phase depends only linearly on the dimensionless tidal deformability, and the coefficients should remain independent of it.

 We start with the assumption that at a considerable distance from the merger, the tidal effects are negligible and the BNS signal is virtually indistinguishable from that of the BBH.
 This allows us to rescale the phase and shift the time of the numerical BNS simulations to start from zero at the reference frequency of each simulation, marking when the initial burst of spurious transient radiation has dissipated in the NR simulation \cite{arXiv:1904.04831}.
-Then, we find the time and phase corresponding to the same frequency in the baseline BBH model and align the numerical time and phase with the corresponding values of the analytical model.
-We stop the analytic fit at the merger frequency, taken where the numeric BNS amplitude reaches its peak.
+Then, we find the time and phase corresponding to the same frequency in the numeric BBH model and align the numerical BNS waveforms with the corresponding values of the numeric BBH model.
+We take the difference in phase between the numeric BNS and BBH data, up to the merger frequency, taken where the numeric BNS amplitude reaches its peak.